richardjharris/yomikun-database/notes/future_ideas.md

 Could check how many new names we're actually getting from EN, it's possible most of the EN articles (after dedupe) are just erroneous forms of JA articles.

+## Dedupe subreadings

+Person dedupe does not dedupe subreadings, it just picks the first record that has any.
+It could at least check if any are being missed.

 ## More robust handling of 'yuhya'-type names